- Appearances and Defendant Requests

 2. Obtain your driving record as early as possible!
 In many cases, the Texas DPS will allow you to print your driving record (Type 3 or 3A) directly from their website, however there are a variety of reasons that could prevent you from doing so.
 If you are unable to directly print your driving record, you may be required to mail in your request, which could take approximately 14 days.

 To have a ticket dismissed for Failure to Maintain Financial Responsibility (No Insurance), you must provide proof that the vehicle involved was insured at the date and time the citation was issued.
 If the effective date is the same as the citation date, verification will be required from the insurance company as to the time the policy was purchased.
-To have a ticket dismissed for Failure to Maintain Financial Responsibility (No Insurance) for a vehicle that is owned by someone other than the defendant, the following is required: Proof of insurance on vehicle ticketed.
+To have a ticket dismissed for Failure to Maintain Financial Responsibility (No Insurance) for a vehicle that is owned by someone other than the defendant, proof of insurance of the vehicle in question is required.

-Any persons with complaints regarding treatment (not relating to the Judge's finding or appeal of the case) by court staff may appear in person or submit their complaint in writing and direct said complaint to April Christiansen, Court Administrator, at 512-260-4324, or at firstname.lastname@example.org.
+Anyone with a complaint regarding treatment (not relating to the Judge's finding or appeal of the case) by court staff may submit their complaint to April Christiansen, Court Administrator, at 512-260-4324, or at email@example.com.

 Appeal and Motion for New Trial

 All appeals and motions for new trial shall be in conformity with the requirements set forth by the Texas Code of Criminal Procedure as it is interpreted by the appellate courts.
 The Cedar Park Municipal Court is not a court of record; therefore, all appeals are conducted in the Williamson County Courts at Law.
 These trials are trials "de novo" which means that the entire case is re-tried as if the trial in Municipal Court never occurred.
-In order to preserve the right to appeal, a proper and timely appeal bond must be filed with the Municipal Court, that is in conformity with the requirements set forth in the Texas Code of Criminal Procedure.
+In order to preserve the right to appeal, a proper and timely appeal bond must be filed with the Municipal Court.

 Proper Attire and Conduct in Court